zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ## Overview

 Best For You Organics Company is one of the leading health food suppliers in North America, serving customers in Canada, Mexico, and the United States.
 They have a MERN stack web application which they host on-premises and are looking to migrate their OSS application into Azure.
 They will be creating a custom Docker image for their application and using a Jenkins continuous integration/continuous delivery (CI/CD) pipeline to deploy the application into a Web App for Containers instance.
-In addition, they will be setting up Azure Cosmos DB, using the MongoDB APIs, so they do not have to make application code changes to leverage the power of Cosmos DB.
+In addition, they will be swapping out the use of MongoDB with Azure Cosmos DB, using the MongoDB APIs.

-In this hands-on lab, you will assist with completing the OSS application and database migrations into Azure.
+In this hands-on lab, you will assist them with completing the OSS application and database migrations into Azure.
 You will create a custom Docker image, provision an Azure Container Registry, push the image to the registry, and configure the CI/CD pipeline to deploy the application to a Web App for Containers instance.
 You will also help them implement functionality enhancements using serverless architecture services in Azure.

 ## Solution architecture